-While the job may not be particularly suited to the typical type-A, high energy folks who require constant action to remain involved in their work, elder care remains an occupation that is anything but boring.
-The opportunity to learn from our society’s most senior citizens, get their insights on the world, and learn from them is certainly an alluring prospect for health care aides.
+While the job may not be particularly suited to the typical type-A, high energy folks who require constant action to remain involved in their work, elder care remains to be an occupation that is anything but boring.
+The opportunity to learn from our society’s most senior citizens, get their insights on life and learn from them is certainly an alluring prospect for healthcare aides.
 Furthermore, many seniors remain very active, often participating in recreational sport leagues and attending fitness classes on a regular basis.
 Besides, who doesn’t love bingo?

 While this remark partly contradicts the previous observation made, there has been a definite and gradual rise in the use of what can be considered “high-tech” by the elderly.
-Social media networks, once seen as the vanguard of technological advancement, are now surprisingly popular among seniors: According to Pew Research Centre, 62% of all online adults over 65 years of age use Facebook daily.
-Furthermore, several services, such as Senior Planet Exploration Centre, have emerged with the mission to teach older adults how to become more comfortable navigating the cyberspace.
+Social media networks, once seen as the vanguard of technological advancement, are now surprisingly popular among seniors: According to the Pew Research Centre, 62 per cent of all online adults over 65 years of age use Facebook daily.
+Furthermore, several services, such as the Senior Planet Exploration Centre, have emerged with the mission to teach older adults how to become more comfortable navigating cyberspace.
 As the digital divide becomes more apparent between generations, teaching the elderly how to use current technology can be a rewarding experience for caregivers.

-The choice of the appropriate caregiver is most usually a collective decision, involving at once the elder, his family, his healthcare specialists, and even his friends.
-While the prospect of convincing an elder to be his primary care specialist can be a daunting proposition to any health care aid, the process is usually seamless and congenial, involving many different perspectives simultaneously.
-Furthermore, most health care aids benefit from being employed by specialized staffing agencies which match them with the most appropriate elders, often fitting to their own personality and skills.
+The choice of the appropriate caregiver is most usually a collective decision that involves the elder, their family, health care specialists and even friends.
+While the prospect of convincing an elder to be their primary care specialist can be a daunting proposition for any health care aide, the process is usually seamless and congenial, involving many different perspectives simultaneously.
+Furthermore, most health care aides benefit from being employed by specialized staffing agencies which match them with the most appropriate elders, often fitting to their own personality and skills.

 It’s very important to hire a qualified elder care aid from a reputable and respected organization.
 Companies are usually extremely stringent with whom they hire, only selecting the best after a series of interviews, background checks, and competency tests.
 While reports of elder abuse are horrifying to hear about, they are fairly rare occurrences, with many health care aids often actually becoming close friends with the elders they care for.

 Interested in a career in elder care?
 Want to make a difference in the lives of elderly citizens?
-Check out the link below to learn more about health care career opportunities at ABM College!
+Check out the link below to learn more about the Health Care Aide Certificate program at ABM College!